Hi there! I am Dani, the girl behind GlobetrotterGirls.com.

 I do exactly the same thing, which is why I strive to make GlobetrotterGirls.com your go-to travel resource you can trust, from inspirational articles like

-- Our journey through Mexico in pictures
+- My journey through the Philippines in pictures

 - The day we hitchhiked to the end of the world